MuhammadHammadHussain/CERN-BOT/docs/source/Autonomous Navigation of Mobile Robots.rst

 Algorithms and Their Logic
 ----------------
 The autonomous navigation system employs a combination of algorithms for localization, mapping, and path planning.
 The key algorithms include:
-* **A* (A-star)**: Informed search algorithm using a heuristic to efficiently find the shortest path.
+- **A* (A-star)**: Informed search algorithm using a heuristic to efficiently find the shortest path.
 Balances optimality and computational efficiency.
-* **Dijkstra’s Algorithm**: Guarantees the shortest path but explores all nodes equally, leading to higher computation time.
+- **Dijkstra’s Algorithm**: Guarantees the shortest path but explores all nodes equally, leading to higher computation time.
-* **RRT (Rapidly-exploring Random Tree)**: Sampling-based method suitable for complex spaces; finds feasible but often suboptimal paths and is computationally intensive.
+- **RRT (Rapidly-exploring Random Tree)**: Sampling-based method suitable for complex spaces; finds feasible but often suboptimal paths and is computationally intensive.

 Algorithm Comparison Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^
+All three algorithms were tested in a controlled environment with the following parameters:
 +-------------+----------------------+------------------------+------------------+
 | Algorithm   | Path Length (m)      | Computation Time (ms) | Nodes Explored   |
 +=============+======================+========================+==================+